20 Travel Tips for Georgia: Actually Useful Things to Know

 The very oldest wine-making vessels, called qvevri, have been found right here.

 Tips aren’t requested at restaurants, but there is often a non-negotiable service charge.
-It should be marked on the menu, and is usually around 10%, but we have seen it up to 18%.
+It should be marked on the menu or included in the marked price on the menu, but it’s not always the case.
+If it is on top of the menu price, it is usually around 10%, but we have seen it up to 18%.

 Georgian script is beautiful and fascinating and swirly and it’s completely unique.